baynhamch/Merrimack/CSC6023_Advanced_Algorithms/Module_06/Worksheet/Instructions.md

 Create a program that generates a random array of 10,000 elements with equal number of 0's and 1's and then implement the randomized Monte Carlo algorithm that searches for an element holding a 1

-○Set k equal to 10
+- Set k equal to 10

-○Your program should output the position of the first 1 found, plus the number of tries before finding it or a message stating that it did not find the 1 after k attempts.
+- Your program should output the position of the first 1 found, plus the number of tries before finding it or a message stating that it did not find the 1 after k attempts.

 Save your solution in a .py file and submit it to Canvas on or before 11:59 pm Friday:

-Add your file by selecting "Upload" or by dragging and dropping the file.
+- Add your file by selecting "Upload" or by dragging and dropping the file.
-Select "Submit Assignment" to turn in your assignment.
+- Select "Submit Assignment" to turn in your assignment.